x

 8. Knives and scissors may not be used because they may cut off fortune.

 9. Celebrants wear red to scare away evil spirits and bad fortune and ensure a bright future.
 Black and white should not be worn as black symbolizes bad luck, and white is a Chinese funeral color.
-People dress in all new clothes and shoes to symbolize a new beginning for the New Year.
+People typically dress in new clothes and shoes to symbolize a new beginning for the New Year.

 Join The Discussion

-Do you celebrate Lunar New Year?
+How will you celebrate Lunar New Year 2024?

-Let us know in the comments below!
+Share with your community here in the comments below!

 Subscribe